-Manual field measurements of temperature, actual conductivity and specific conductivity at 25 degrees C were made in August and September of 2023, the results are shown in Table 1.
+Manual field measurements of temperature, actual conductivity and specific conductivity at 25 degrees C were made in July through September of 2024, the results are shown in Table 1.
 Conductivity is a measure of the ability of water to pass an electrical current.
 Each body of water has a baseline conductivity that is considered to be its normal range, often dictated by local geology.
 It can be affected by rain, spring water inputs, minerals, tides and mixing zones and evaporation.
 The normal range for freshwater streams is between 100 and 2,000 μ s/cm (SWRCB 2002).
 According to the EPA, because dissolved salts and other inorganic chemicals conduct electrical current, conductivity increases as salinity increases.

-Comparison of the specific conductivity measurements in Table 1 shows that at each site, conductivity increased between August and September as streamflow decreased, but all measurements remained within the normal range for freshwater streams.
+Comparison of the specific conductivity measurements in Table 1 shows that at each site, conductivity generally increased between July and October as streamflow decreased, and all measurements remained within the normal range for freshwater streams.
 Specific conductivity at the Aptos sites were similar to each other between sites.
-The highest conductivities in the Soquel watershed were observed in the upper reaches of the watershed, at the Soquel at the Quarry and EB Soquel above West Branch sites, with lower conductivities observed at the further downstream sites.
+The highest conductivities in the Soquel watershed were observed in the upper reaches of the watershed, at the Soquel Creek at the Quarry (Sq04) site and EB Soquel above West Branch site (Sq01), with lower conductivities observed at the further downstream sites (Sq05, Sq06) and at the West Branch site (Sq02)